+(30) 695.194.2179, +(30) 698.569.6652

 Your child or you will take a series of tests that look at different areas of learning.

-prepared.
+Knowing the ins and outs of the evaluation process helps you be prepared.
 It also allows you to prepare your child or you for this experience.
 Each test is held at our center and conducted by our trained and specialized colleagues.

 What is Psychotherapy?